1. My agency is not attached to a secretariat. Does the memo apply?

 Web-based applications, however, must use a government web address in the "state.ma.us" domain (which can be promoted using a simplified Mass.Gov "friendly" URL that directs users to the actual state.ma.us site).
 We also urge agencies who are redesigning applications to adopt Mass.Gov's branding, look and feel.

-Web applications are subject to relevant ITD policies and standards (such as the Web Accessibility Standards) regardless of web address or hosting location.
-We urge agencies to consider hosting their applications at ITD's Data Center as a cost-effective solution that will help you remain in compliance with all relevant requirements.
+Web applications are subject to relevant MassIT policies and standards (such as the Web Accessibility Standards) regardless of web address or hosting location.
+We urge agencies to consider hosting their applications at MassIT's Data Center as a cost-effective solution that will help you remain in compliance with all relevant requirements.

 3. Does the memo apply to intranets or small applications that only my agency uses?